Lumen Circles Program Descriptions and Schedule

 *Circles for non-teaching faculty are offered periodically throughout the year.

 This circle invites fellows to explore how to apply evidence-based teaching strategies in the context of using OER and OER-enabled pedagogy.
-Through learning by doing and experience-sharing, faculty develop their teaching capabilities with techniques that use the principles of open education to engage students and strengthen their success as they use openly licensed content in their classes.
+Through learning by doing and experience-sharing, faculty develop their teaching capabilities with techniques that use the principles of open education to engage students and strengthen their success.
+Learn to use and create openly-licensed content in concert with students.

 *Circles for non-teaching faculty are offered periodically throughout the year.